-At the start of the appointment, it’s a good idea to tell the health professional what you want to cover.
+At the start of the appointment, it’s a good idea to tell the health professional what you want to talk about.

-You might also need to be more actively involved in a telehealth appointment than you would be in an in-person appointment.
+You might also need to be more actively involved in a telehealth appointment than an in-person appointment.
 If your child is young, you’ll do most of the talking or explaining.
-Older children might still need your help to interact with the health professional.
+Older children might still need your help to talk to the health professional.

-And remember that the health professional can’t read your and your child’s body language on the phone.
-It might still be hard even if they can see you on video.
+And remember that the health professional might not be able to see and hear you as clearly as they can during an in-person appointment.
 So you and your child might need to clearly tell the health professional how you’re feeling, whether you have concerns, and when you don’t understand something.

 How security and privacy are handled at telehealth appointments

-If you have concerns about privacy it’s best to talk about them with your health professional.
+If you have concerns about privacy, it’s best to talk about these concerns with your health professional.

-You can get the most out of a telehealth appointment by gathering the information you need and talking with your child beforehand about what to expect.
+You can get the most out of a telehealth appointment by gathering the information you need and talking with your child about what to expect before the appointment.

 Deciding whether telehealth is a good option for children

-There are some things to think about when you’re deciding whether telehealth is a good option for you and your child.
+Here are things to think about when you’re deciding whether telehealth is a good option for you and your child.

 Video conferencing technology

-You usually need access to a computer, tablet or smartphone and an internet connection that can handle video calls.
-If you don’t, contact the health service.
+You usually need access to a computer, tablet or smartphone, plus an internet connection that can handle video calls.
+If you don’t have these things, contact the health service.
 Some services might give you the option of going to a local community health service to have your telehealth appointment.
 Others might lend you an appropriate device.

 Your child’s condition